Mot93/rocket-mattiarubinicom/README.md

 I had a lot of fun developing with container technology.

+# Container
+All the following instruction can be performed once inside the `container/` folder

 ## How to build with podman
     podman build -f container/mattiarubinicom.Dockerfile --tag mattiarubinicom .